Why social science matters

 • 80%

-of the UK’s economic output in 2024 was accounted for by the services sector, which is fueled by the social sciences.
+of the UK’s economic output in 2024 was accounted for by the services sector, which is fuelled by the social sciences.

 • Economics, law, politics, business studies and geography